Glover Quin: 2016

 The Detroit Lions finished the 2016 season second in the NFC North with a 9–7 record.
-On January 7, 2017, Quin collected six combined tackles and a pass deflection during a 26–6 loss at the Seattle Seahawks in the NFC Wildcard Game.
+On January 7, 2017, Quin collected six combined tackles and a pass deflection during a 26–6 loss at the Seattle Seahawks in the NFC Wild Card Round.

 2017

 On July 30, 2017, the Detroit Lions signed Quin to a two-year, $13 million contract that includes $10 million guaranteed and a signing bonus of $5 million.

 On September 24, 2017, Quin collected eight combined tackles, broke up a pass, and returned an interception by Matt Ryan for a 37-yard touchdown in the Lions' 30–26 loss to the Atlanta Falcons in Week 3.
 It became the second touchdown of his career.
 In Week 14, Quin collected a season-high nine combined tackles during a 24–21 victory at the Tampa Bay Buccaneers.
 He finished the season with 84 combined tackles (60 solo), six pass deflections, four forced fumbles, three interceptions, and a touchdown in 16 games and 16 starts.
-The Detroit Lions did not qualify for the playoffs after finishing second in the NFC North with a 9-7 record.
-Pro Football Focus gave Quin an overall grade of 89.0, ranking him fourth among all qualified safeties in 2017.
+The Detroit Lions did not qualify for the playoffs after finishing second in the NFC North with a 9–7 record.

 2018

-The 2018 season saw his game slip.
-Quin finished without an interception for the first time since 2011, and ranked 58th at the position according to ProFootballFocus.
+Quin finished without an interception for the first time since 2011 in the 2018 season.
+He had one sack, 74 total tackles, and three passes defended in 16 games.